kyra-ohare/car-migo/README.md

 The script also builds a Docker image named `car-migo` and spins the necessary containers.
 Once finished, the application will be available at http://localhost:8086/.

-To stop the containers, run:
+To stop and remove the containers, run:
 ```
 docker-compose down
 ```